-LIKE A LOT OF SWISS CITIES, LUCERNE IS situated on a largish lake.
+All of them eat at Brasserie Lipp, and you should, too.
+It is right downtown but hidden inside a shopping situated on a largish lake.
 One thing you can do in Lucerne is take a Lake Lucerne cruise.
 In fact, Lucerne probably offers the nicest lake cruises in the country, with snow-capped Alps prominently visible on all sides.
 At least they were visible until global warming.